 So, personally, I’d follow their lead on that.
-If your sales and marketing team is less than that, chances are you likely aren’t going to have enough hands (not to mention time) to really make use of all the extra features.
+If your marketing and sales teams add up to fewer people than that, chances are you likely aren’t going to have enough hands (not to mention time) to really make use of all the extra features.

 You’re going to risk spending money on technology that just kind of sits there.

-Connect your sales and marketing data today with Outfunnel.
+If you decide to go with Pipedrive, Copper, HubSpot or Airtable CRM be sure to connect your sales and marketing data with Outfunnel.
 Get started with a free 14-day trial (no credit card required).